tomaslibal/onlineformsmarker/README.md

 OnlineFormsMarker
 =================

 Rendering engine for my form markup syntax.
+Takes input in a textual form or the methods of the formbuilder can be used to design and compose a form.
+Renders the form as HTML code.

 Sample syntax
 -------------

-![Image showing an example of the syntax](http://libal.eu/imghost/ofm1.PNG "Sample syntax")
+![Image showing an example of the syntax](http://libal.eu/imghost/ofm1.PNG "Sample syntax") Input as text demonstrating the syntax

 Result
 ------

-![Image showing processed syntax into a HTML code](http://libal.eu/imghost/ofm2.PNG "Processed syntax")
+![Image showing processed syntax into a HTML code](http://libal.eu/imghost/ofm2.PNG "Processed syntax") Result in a web browser running on a local server

 (The results differ according to used stylesheets)

 TODOs